 An agreed court order is often better than one which has been imposed by a Judge.
 Since it is an agreed order, both parties have had a say in it, so the parties are less likely to have disputes about the meaning or intent of the Court orders at a later date.
-This is beneficial not only for both parties, and save the parties much effort and expense resolving future disputes.
+This is beneficial for both parties and saves the parties much effort and expense in resolving future disputes.

 If one of the parties refuses to mediate when there is a Court rule or order requiring it, the other party can file a motion in Court to compel mediation.
 If a Court order requiring mediation is disobeyed, the Court can fine a party, or require them to pay the other party’s attorney fees.
 Even when there is no legal requirement to mediate, mediation is often instrumental in helping parties resolve their issues, and avoid the need for a costly litigated case.

 Most mediations are conducted by using a “shuttle approach.”
 Attorneys are not required in order to mediate, but they are certainly helpful.
 Each party is in a separate room with their attorney if they have one.
 If the mediation is conducted by Zoom, the parties are in separate virtual “rooms.”
 With separate rooms, the parties have more privacy and less conflict.